Description

 Legal Considerations

-Before adopting an African Grey Parrot, check local laws and regulations.
+Before adopting, check local laws and regulations.
 Some areas may require permits or have restrictions on owning exotic birds.
 Additionally, ensure that the parrot is sourced ethically and legally to support conservation efforts.

 Why Adopt an African Grey Parrot?

-- African Greys are known for their ability to understand and use words in context, not just mimic sounds.
+- They are known for their ability to understand and use words in context, not just mimic sounds.

 - They have the cognitive abilities of a 4-6-year-old child, making them one of the most intelligent bird species.